life-itself/web3/notes/olson-2022-line-go-up.md

 >
 > It all maps onto narratives of sin and deception, a chosen-few who are privileged with  advance knowledge about the promised land,   which they can achieve by holding strong  to the rituals and expelling all doubt.
 >
-> The end product is a  self-organizing high-control group.
+> The end product is a  self-organizing [high-control group](../concepts/high-control-group.md)

 ---